Range Rover Sport PHEV running costs, insurance, warranty & tax

 If you can keep the batteries topped up and rarely travel more than 25 miles at once, the Range Rover Sport PHEV makes a lot of financial sense

-You’ll need more than £70,000 to buy a new Range Rover Sport PHEV, which makes it a little more expensive than direct rivals from Audi, Mercedes and Porsche.
-But when you compare it to the Range Rover PHEV – which isn’t much bigger – it starts to look almost like good value.
-If you think a car that costs £70,000 can ever be called good value, that is…
+Starting from just over £75,000, the Range Rover Sport PHEV is more expensive than the competition from Audi, Mercedes and Porsche, but compared to the Range Rover PHEV – which isn’t much bigger – it starts to look almost like good value.

 Range Rover Sport PHEV insurance group